kny5/fabacademy_antonio_anaya/docs/assignments/week16.md

 - Just move to a initial pose and restart the routine.

-Issues with ELF files caused by dual boooting Windows and Linux.
+Issues with ELF files caused by dual booting Windows and Linux.

 - I've tried to recover my files but I've a data corruption issue that damaged half of my work.
 This started on week 14 while using Python under Windows.
 - Solution was to make a new repository clone and copy paste the recovered files.